To know

 To initialize the objects they must be dragged into their fields from the Project folders.
 This is because they will be adapted to the needs of 2.5dTK.

-For the sprites, a parent empty gameobject will be created with a Sphere Collider and the ObjectControl script, needed to manage it with the 25dTK tools.
+For the sprites, a Sphere Collider and the ObjectControl script will be added, needed to manage it with the 25dTK tools.

-Two scripts, ObjControl and CharCtrl, will instead be added to the character.
+Two scripts, ObjControl and CharCtrl25dTKPersp or CharCtrl25dTKOrtho, will instead be added to the character.

 Create mesh